 Excellent customer retention strategies that work:

-It costs your company 5 – 25 less to retain an existing customer than obtain a new customer.
+We need to remember that It costs your company 5 – 25 less to retain an existing customer than to obtain a new customer.

 Information that describes the product to its users.
-It consists of the product technical manuals and online information (including online versions of the technical manuals and help facility descriptions).
+It consists of the product technical manuals and online information.

 Special Projects are duties performing with a high degree of independence, initiative and judgment.